-Plus, between sweet basil, Thai basil, and large leaf Italian basil, there are plenty of varieties to be excited about growing.
+Between sweet basil, Thai basil, and large leaf Italian basil, there are plenty of basil varieties to be excited about growing.

-But there are a few common issues that come up when growing basil, and one of the big ones is with basil leaves turning brown.
+But there are a few common issues that come up when growing it, and one of the big ones is basil leaves turning brown.

 Let’s start with the basics.
 All plants need 4 things to grow big and strong:

 When you don’t provide enough of these, or give too much of any of those four you can run into problems and end up with a not-so-green plant.

 The most frequent problems are not enough (or too much) water, not enough light and heat, fungal disease, and pests.
 If you can keep these at bay, you should end up with bright green basil leaves and healthy basil plants that provide a great harvest.